-With Cum-Ex investigations now involving more countries, Rahman Ravelli’s Joshua Ray wrote an article alongside Howard Fischer, Partner at New York-based Moses and Slinger, examining the likelihood of cases being brought in the US.
+With Cum-Ex investigations now involving more countries, Rahman Ravelli wrote an article alongside Howard Fischer, Partner at New York-based Moses and Slinger, examining the likelihood of cases being brought in the US.

 The article gives a summary of events so far in the share-selling tax scandal.
 It explains how shares were traded in a way that enabled more than one party to claim tax rebates – and how those rebates cost the treasuries of some countries billions of euros.

-Josh and his co-author Howard Fischer make comparisons between Cum-Ex and the US practice of American depositary receipts (ADRs), which is a similar dividend arbitrage scheme.
+Rahman Ravelli and their co-author Howard Fischer make comparisons between Cum-Ex and the US practice of American depositary receipts (ADRs), which is a similar dividend arbitrage scheme.
 The US Securities and Exchange Commission (SEC) has concluded settlements totalling more than $450 million relating to ADRs.

-Josh believes the SEC will be aggressive in pursuing those it believes are responsible for Cum-Ex, via criminal investigations and civil enforcement.
-According to him, the ADR cases show that the US authorities can and will pursue cases against cross-border transactions that result in lost tax revenue to foreign governments.
+Rahman Ravelli believes the SEC will be aggressive in pursuing those it believes are responsible for Cum-Ex, via criminal investigations and civil enforcement.
+According to them, the ADR cases show that the US authorities can and will pursue cases against cross-border transactions that result in lost tax revenue to foreign governments.

-Josh and Howard's article featured on the New York Law Journal.
+The article was featured on the New York Law Journal.
 (Subscription required)